UCaNLabUMB/gr-owc/docs/hardware_characterization/Electrical to Optical.md

 **Setup**

-The setup is the same as in the Voltage vs Power section, with the addition of LPF and DC Block for the ch2 input port from the oscilloscope (for more details, visit the Voltage vs Power section).
-For the purpose of checking if the voltage range is consistent and does not introduce any harmonics in our frequency domain, we are sending a sine wave and using FFT mode in the math function to observe the frequency domain of the input sine wave using the same setup.
+The setup is the same as in the Voltage vs Power section, with the addition of an LPF and a DC Block for the ch2 input port of the oscilloscope.
+In this section, we do not dive into detail about the LPF and DC Block; the Frequency Response section will explain it in detail.
+To check whether the voltage range is consistent and does not introduce any harmonics in the frequency domain, we are sending a sine wave and using Fast-Fourier-Transform (FFT) mode in the math function to observe the input sine wave's frequency domain under the same setup.

 ![Figure 4: Physical setup](/docs/hardware_characterization/Images/section3_setup.png)